aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/LetterPrompt.md

 * Reset the character position of the char loop to restart at the beginning of the input string.
 This essentially restarts the whole char loop with the new input string within the same call then this command.
 * Yield for a frame to let the animation plays.

-After, processing continues as normal with a fresh input string once [life cycle > Dialogue post-processing](../../life%20cycle.md#dialogue-post-processing) is completed for this iteration of the char loop.
+After, processing continues as normal with a fresh input string once [SetText Life Cycle > Dialogue post-processing](../../SetText%20Life%20Cycle.md#dialogue-post-processing) is completed for this iteration of the char loop.